Understanding multi-fidelity training of machine-learned force-fields: Learning Universal Representations via Multi-headed Training

-The previous section established that pre-trained models develop method-specific internal representations, which require adaptation during fine-tuning for optimal performance on new target labels.
-This section explores an alternative: can forcing a model to learn a labelling-method-agnostic, or \textit{universal}, backbone representation through multi-headed training (Fig.~\ref{fig:overview}, bottom) lead to further improvements?
+The previous section established that pre-trained representations are method-specific and require adaptation during fine-tuning.
+We now investigate whether multi-headed training (Fig.~\ref{fig:overview}b) can learn method-independent backbone representations that are useful across labelling methods.

-We begin by training a multi-headed model on structures from split \texttt{a}, using both CC and DFT labels.
-The model is expected to learn an internal representation that is agnostic to the labelling method by encoding any method-specific information within the respective readout heads.
+We train multi-headed models on structures from a single split (\texttt{a}), providing both CC energy labels and DFT energy and force labels for each structure.
+The model is thus encouraged to learn an internal representation agnostic to the labelling method, encoding method-specific information within the respective readout heads.
+Results for both Allegro and MACE are shown in Fig.~\ref{fig:mh-mace-vs-allegro}; we discuss each architecture separately, as they exhibit qualitatively different behaviour.

-From Fig.~\ref{fig:mh-amounts-dft}, we observe that multi-headed training provides a near constant improvement of $\approx$\,55\% in the per-atom energy MAE on (CC; \texttt{t}) compared to direct training.
-We attribute the constant nature of this improvement to the fact that the model is being trained on DFT force labels.
-However, the performance of the multi-headed model is consistently worse than that of a model that is pre-trained on (DFT; \texttt{a}) and then fine-tuned on (CC; \texttt{a}), which improves over the MAE of direct training by $\approx$\,65\%.
-This demonstrates that requiring a model to predict two different labelling methods via a shared backbone slightly compromises performance.
-We extend this analysis to three different labelling methods (CC, DFT, and xTB) and do not find any additional performance penalty stemming from the third labelling method (see Fig.~\ref{fig:mh-all-split-a} in the Appendix).
+For Allegro, multi-headed training consistently improves performance on the CC test set relative to direct training.
+In the low-data regime, the multi-headed model outperforms the pre-train/fine-tune approach; however, as training data increases, multi-headed performance plateaus while pre-train/fine-tune performance continues to improve.
+This plateauing suggests a capacity limitation in the 1M-parameter Allegro model.
+When subsequently fine-tuned on (CC; \texttt{a}) alone, we find that the multi-headed models recover the performance of the pre-train/fine-tune models.

+For MACE, multi-headed training yields a \qty{55}{\percent} reduction in energy MAE on the CC test set relative to direct training (Fig.~\ref{fig:mh-mace-vs-allegro}), demonstrating that the shared backbone successfully learns method-independent representations that benefit the CC task.
+However, the pre-train/fine-tune approach achieves a larger reduction of \qty{65}{\percent}, indicating that the shared representations of the multi-headed model, while effective, are not optimal for any single fidelity.

-Table~\ref{tab:training-error} further illustrates this performance compromise.
-A single-headed model trained exclusively on 100k (CC; \texttt{a}) achieves a training MAE of 0.24\,meV/atom.
-In contrast, a multi-headed model trained concurrently on 100k (CC; \texttt{a}) and 100k (DFT; \texttt{a}) shows a higher CC energy MAE of 1.06\,meV/atom on the same training data.
-Note that all models are trained on the same structures but with different labels.
+Table~\ref{tab:training-error} quantifies this compromise on the training set.
+A single-headed MACE model trained on 100k (CC; \texttt{a}) achieves a training MAE of \qty{0.24}{\mevpatom}, whereas a multi-headed model trained concurrently on 100k (CC; \texttt{a}) and 100k (DFT; \texttt{a}) yields a CC energy MAE of \qty{1.06}{\mevpatom} on the same structures.
+Therefore, the multi-headed model's shared backbone must compromise between the two quantum-chemical methods, leading to a more than fourfold increase in training error on the CC labels.